Wonderful integrates with:

 Retail and e-commerce

-● Providing a smooth and fast checkout: A critical factor in reducing cart abandonment, QR codes streamline the checkout process and enhance the overall consumer experience.
+● Providing a smooth and fast checkout: QR codes speed up checkout and improve the customer experience, reducing cart abandonment.
 Brick-and-mortar shops can integrate QR Pay methods with their POS systems (point-of-sale) to facilitate seamless transactions.

-● Augmenting marketing communication: Apart from facilitating digital transactions, code-based technologies are also used to direct customers towards promotional offers, personalised discounts, or product information.
+● Enhancing marketing communication: Apart from facilitating digital transactions, code-based technologies are also used to direct customers towards promotional offers, personalised discounts, or product information.

 Hospitality and dine-outs

-● Contactless ordering and transaction solutions: Restaurants can accept contactless payments and QR Pay menus for hygiene and convenience.
-Customers can view the menu, order, and pay without touching a multi-user device by scanning a quick-response code.
+● Contactless ordering and transaction solutions: Restaurants can accept contactless payments and use QR Pay menus for hygiene and convenience.
+Customers can scan a QR code to view the menu, order, and pay without touching a device.
 Additional advantages: This simple card or cashless transaction also allows customers to split bills.
 An ideal feature for youngsters going to a group dinner.

 Travel and transportation

-● QR code payment for tickets: Passengers commuting on public transport can purchase tickets using QR Pay and validate them through their smartphones.
+● QR code payment for public transit: Passengers commuting on public transport can purchase tickets using QR Pay and validate them through their smartphones.
 This can speed up the boarding process.

-● Travel apps integration: Tourism enterprises can integrate code-based transactions into their apps, allowing clients to easily book and pay for services such as flights, hotels, and car rentals.
+● Travel apps integration: Tour companies can integrate code-based transactions into their apps to make booking and paying for flights, hotels, and cars rentals easier.

 Healthcare services

-● Insurance processing and invoicing: Following a medical crisis, the last thing you want is to spend unnecessary time at the billing counter.
-QR code payment methods provide you with a simplified online payment system that benefits both the patient and the healthcare facility.
+Following a medical crisis, patients would not want to spend unnecessary time at the billing counter.
+QR code payments offer an easy online payment system that benefits both the patient and the healthcare facility.

 Market size